BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

-= 2.6.2 - 12th August 2020 =
+= 2.7 - 20th August 2020 =
+* Add custom avatars as a Gravatar replacement.
-* Address CSP issues.
+* Address CSP issues and re-enable the module.
-* Minor bug fixes.
-* Simplify social menu icon css.
 * Update Infinite Scroll so that it has it's own theme support feature 'toolbelt-infinite-scroll'.
 Can still use 'infinite-scroll' as used in Jetpack.
 * Update Infinite Scroll to focus first loaded article after new page of content loads (improves accessibility).

-= 2.6.1 - 27th July 2020 =
-* Disable CSP - it's not ready for prime time yet.

-= 2.6 - 27th July 2020 =
-* Add CSP (Content Security Policy) module.
-* Add a breadcrumbs block (for full site editing).
-* Add social share settings for an easy way to turn on/ off the different sharing sites.
-* Add more social share sites!
-Instapaper, Flipboard, Tumblr, HackerNews, and Evernote.
-* Add 'rel=nofollow' to social sharing links.
+* Simplify social menu icon css.
-* Remove `wp_` prefix from social network filter.
+* Minor bug fixes.

 [Changelog for all versions](https://github.com/BinaryMoon/wp-toolbelt/blob/master/changelog.txt)